15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Banteay Kdei

-The last stop of our tour was Banteay Kdei which translates to “a citadel of chambers” referring to the labryinth of small rooms.
+The last stop of our tour was Banteay Kdei which translates to “a citadel of chambers” referring to the labyrinth of small rooms.
 Built in the 12th century under the rule of King Jayavarman VII, this temple also features many intricate carvings and faces carved into the towers.

 Grab A 75 Cent Beer On Pub Street